Decoupling Variance and Scale-Invariant Updates in Adaptive Gradient Descent for Unified Vector and Matrix Optimization: Related Work

 Building upon spectral and $\ell_{\infty}$ norms, the new concept of the modular norm \citep{bernstein2024modular, bernstein2024old, large2024scalable} has been proposed to unify weights with different geometries in large-scale networks and popularize spectral and operator-norm updates.
 Recent research has also shown that spectral descent can outperform vanilla gradient descent when the matrix gradient has a high nuclear-to-Frobenius ratio \citep{shen2025convergence, davis2025spectral}, aligning with the dense gradient analysis for vector gradients in SignSGD \citep{bernstein2018signsgd}.

 \paragraph{Curvature-aware Methods}

 In parallel, a variety of optimizers capture the intricate geometry of the loss surface by coupling parameter updates through local curvature information.
 Updates leveraging second-order information can achieve significantly more progress per iteration than simple scaled gradients.
 At the convex settings, preconditioned gradient descent methods \citep{gonen2016solving, frangella2024promise} were among the first to utilize this geometric information.
 Subsequent Hessian estimation methods \citep{byrd2016stochastic, roosta2019sub, frangella2024sketchysgd} maintain stochastic online approximations of the Hessian for neural networks.
+More recently, \citet{depavia2025faster} showed that adaptive optimization methods can be accelerated via a change-of-basis technique named EGOP reparameterization that reduces the stable rank of a convex objective on deterministic optimization.
 For nonconvex matrix factorization problems, preconditioning has further emerged as a powerful accelerated optimization tool for both exactly and overly parameterized settings \citep{tong2021accelerating, zhang2023preconditioned}.
 However, updates involving local curvature can be computationally prohibitive, as they typically require matrix inversions or matrix-vector products with the curvature matrix.
 Consequently, there is a strong demand for efficient methods that directly compute the inverse of high-quality curvature approximations.

 Notable examples include K-FAC \citep{martens2015optimizing} and Shampoo \citep{gupta2018shampoo}, which approximate the Fisher information matrix via Kronecker products, and SOAP \citep{vyas2024soap}, which approximates the Hessian using an optimal Kronecker product.
 To further mitigate the computational overhead, ASGO \citep{an2025asgo} only keeps a single-side preconditioner based on Shampoo's preconditioner.
 To go beyond that, Adam \citep{adam2014method} maintains only the diagonal elements of the Gauss-Newton matrix.